 In September 1971 I married and moved

-continued and I was prescribed painkillers and
+continued and I was prescribed painkillers and Valium.
+During this

-May 1972 I secured a part time job
+In May 1972 I secured a part time job

-back beginning to deteriorate and I
+back beginning to deteriorate and I was again referred to Newcastle

-second myelogram was performed on 22/11/72.
-1 cannot remember any of
+myelogram was performed on 22/11/72.
+1 cannot remember any of the

 discussions that took place at this time; but I was in so much pain I